kimgoetzke/nixos-config/README.md

 ## How to use

-### Preparation
+#### Preparation

-1. Follow official guides to prepare your HDD and boot NixOS e.g. from a USB.
+1. Follow official guides to prepare your HDD and install NixOS e.g. from a USB.
 2. Clone this repository and move your existing `hardware-configuration.nix` file to `/hosts/{your host}/`.
 3. Copy `home.nix` and `configuration.nix` from an existing host to begin with, unless you have your own already.
 4. Create a copy of the file `/users/user-template.nix` in the same folder and name it `user.nix`.